ketch/RK-Opt/doc/am_radius-opt.rst

     function multi_R = multi_R_opt(k,p,class,varargin)

-This function is an interface to Rskp or Rkp_dw or Rkp_imp and Rkp_imp_dw for running multiple consecutive optimization problems with different values of the input parameters, i.e.:
+This function is a script to run the routines Rskp, Rkp_dw, Rkp_imp, or Rkp_imp_dw several times with different inputs, in order to construct tables of optimal values like those that appear in [ketcheson2009]_. different values of the input parameters, i.e.:

 k = [k1, k2, ..., kK]^T, K = length(k),  ith-element = # of steps